-SIGVARDS KĻAVA is Artistic Director of the Latvian Radio Choir since 1992.
+SIGVARDS KĻAVA has been the artistic director of the Latvian Radio Choir (LRC) since 1992.

-Kļava’s LRC projects are deliberate narratives, musical expeditions involving exploration of the phenomenon of singing and voice, seeking for something bridging the archaic and contemporary, the eternal and mundane via concert programmes providing epiphany.
-The churches have been full with public eager to listen to the Litany, The Prayer of Mother Theresa, or evening talk at St. John’s Church.
+Kļava’s LRC projects are deliberate narratives, musical expeditions involving exploration of the phenomenon of singing and voice and seeking bridges between the archaic and contemporary, the eternal and mundane via inspiring thematic concert programmes.
+Churches have filled with audiences eager to listen to the choir’s higly regarded programmes Litany, The Prayer of Mother Theresa and Evening Conversations at St. John’s Church.

-Under his guidance, the choir has been privileged to engage into creative cooperation with most notable Latvian contemporary composers – Maija Einfelde, Ēriks Ešenvalds, Arturs Maskats, Kristaps Pētersons, Santa Ratniece, Juris Karlsons, Andrejs Selickis, Pēteris Vasks – and their colleagues from abroad; the result is a range of first performances and recordings.
+Under Kļava’s guidance, the choir has been privileged to engage in creative cooperation with the most notable Latvian contemporary composers – Maija Einfelde, Ēriks Ešenvalds, Arturs Maskats, Kristaps Pētersons, Santa Ratniece, Juris Karlsons, Andrejs Selickis, Pēteris Vasks – as well as many composers from abroad, resulting in a range of premieres and recordings.

-Sigvards Kļava has repeatedly received the Latvian Music Grand Prix; he is a recipient of the Latvian Cabinet of Ministers Award and the Order of the Three Stars.
-Since 1990, Kļava is Principal Conductor of the Latvian Song Festival.
+Sigvards Kļava has received the Latvian Great Music Award several times.
+He is also a recipient of the Latvian Cabinet of Ministers Award and the Order of the Three Stars.
+He has been a principal conductor of the Latvian Song Festival since 1990.